President Trump Expresses Openness Toward Immigration Overhaul

 The plot thickens.
 Trump indicated to anchors he could be open to legalization for some people in US illegally, citizenship for Dreamers— Julie Pace (@jpaceDC) February 28, 2017

-Exactly what President Trump is contemplating now, isn't clear, as AP's Julie Pace reports.
+Exactly what the president is contemplating now isn't clear, as AP's Julie Pace reports.
 The White House indicated Trump is, in fact, open to doing something on immigration reform.

-"I do know that the president has been very clear in his process that the immigration system is broken and needs massive reform," White House spokesman Sarah Sanders said.
+"I do know that the president has been very clear in his process that the immigration system is broken and needs massive reform," White House spokesman Sarah Huckabee Sanders said.
 "And he's made clear that he's open to having conversations about that."

-This isn't the first time President Trump has expressed an openness to pursuing immigration reform.
-Earlier this month, the Washington Post reported that he discussed it with senators who he had invited to join him for lunch at the White House:
+This isn't the first time Trump has expressed an openness to pursuing immigration reform.
+Earlier this month, the Washington Post reported that he discussed it with senators he had invited to join him for lunch at the White House:

 "President Trump said Thursday that he was open to considering a comprehensive immigration reform plan if senators come up with a new one, but he said he opposes a 2013 proposal that passed the U.S. Senate with bipartisan support.